 Several people snorted at that comment, and a few trailed away from the garden.
 Vivenna watched them go with concern.

 “Wait,” she said.
-“Don’t you want to hear me through?
+“Don’t you want to hear me?
 I bring news from your king.”

 The people ignored her.